SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/OpenSearch_Database/Installing_OpenSearch_database.md

 - OpenSearch 2.X

 > [!NOTE]
-> - We promote the use of Ubuntu LTS as the preferred Linux distribution.
+> We promote the use of Ubuntu LTS as the preferred Linux distribution.
 As such, the commands mentioned below will work on any Debian-based system, including Ubuntu.

 ## Installation and initial configuration

 > [!NOTE]
-> - For more information, please refer to the official [OpenSearch Documentation](https://opensearch.org/docs/latest/).
+> For more information, refer to the official [OpenSearch Documentation](https://opensearch.org/docs/latest/).

 ### Installation from an APT repository